 For fans of the CW show “Supernatural” the road so far has ventured quite a bit into the Sunflower State.
-And after 15 seasons, the Winchester brothers, of Lawrence, may finally be hanging up their machetes, putting their salt into shakers instead of bulk canisters and pulling the jet black ’67 Chevy Impala into the garage.
-I’ve watched “Supernatural” off and on for years now, but my husband and I have been binging the entire series from start-to-finish during the pandemic in preparation for the series finale on November 19th.
+And after 15 seasons, the Winchester brothers, of Lawrence, have hung up their machetes, put their salt into shakers instead of bulk canisters and pulled the jet black ’67 Chevy Impala into the garage.

 Ultimate Supernatural Roadtrip

 As a lover of all things Kansas, there’s nothing quite like the thrill of knowing my home state is so intricately tied to this juggernaut of a tv show.
-It’s always been so much fun hearing the name of a small town that I’ve traveled through and to watch how its portrayed-on screen… Sometimes the locations they use are more believable than others.
+It’s always been so much fun hearing the name of a small town that I’ve traveled through and watching how it's portrayed on screen… Sometimes the locations they use are more believable than others.
 (Spoiler alert, you’re not going to find ton of brooding forests or looming mountains in Kansas.)

 To celebrate this pop-culture icon, I’ve assembled a Supernatural Road Trip in Kansas so the SPNFamily can enjoy Kansas just like Team Free Will.
 While the locations in the show are (mostly) based on real towns, many of the establishments mentioned are fictitious, so I've gathered some of the most popular stops in the area